jfcherng-sublime/ST-PrivateClipboardManager/README.md

 Note that this plugin only works on Sublime Text >= 4085.

+## Why

+- This plugin won't pollute the system clipboard.
+- ST has some problems when pasting multi-line content with multi-cursor.

+  For example,

+  1. Copy with two carets.
+Each cursor selects two lines.
+  1. Directly paste the just copied content by <kbd>Ctrl + v</kbd>.
+  1. BOOM!!!

+- Plugin commands can be handy in chained commands or macros.

+## Features

+- It provides a private clipboard, which won't modify the system clipboard, in ST.
+- It pastes what it copied as-is, if the caret counts matches.
+- It keeps a certain numbers of newest clipboard histories.

 ## Install

 1. This plugin is not published on the official Package Control.